rlertola/interactive-form-v1/README.md

 ### Sections

--Every section is validated and will throw at least one error.
--Text inputs are checked when blurred, and all are checked when the register button is clicked.
+Every section is validated and will throw at least one error.
+Text inputs are checked when blurred, and all are checked when the register button is clicked.

 ### Basic Info